-The Directors, on behalf of the bank, are responsible for the other information included in the bank's disclosure statement.
+The directors, on behalf of the Registered Bank, are responsible for the other information included in the Registered Bank's disclosure statement.
 Other information includes the supplementary information that is required to be disclosed in accordance with Schedule 2 of the Order.
 Our opinion on the disclosure statement and supplementary information (excluding supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements) does not cover any other information and we do not express any form of assurance conclusion thereon.